 Maj.
 Cuvier Grover & Capt.
 Henry Asbury

-During the spring and summer of 1866 there was a quick turnover of post commanders at Fort Larned.
-Maj.
-Hiram Dryer left in April, turning command over to Lt.
-James Cahill, 2nd U.S. Cavalry.
+After Maj.
+Hiram Dryer left in April there was a quick turnover of post commanders at Fort Larned during the Spring and Summer.
 Lt.
-Cahill assumed command on April 26th, only to be relieved on May 6th by Maj.
+James Cahill, 2nd U.S. Cavalry assumed command from Maj.
+Dryer on April 26th, only to be relieved on May 6th by Maj.
 Cuvier Grover.
 For the rest of the year, the command of Fort Larned would alternate between Maj.
 Grover and Capt.
 Henry Asbury.

 By June 15, Capt.
 Asbury replaced Maj.
 Grover as post commander.
-Turning his attention to Fort Zarah, Asbury instructed Lt.
-J.P.
-Thompson, 3rd Infantry to forbid the sale of whiskey there, as well as to keep everyone off the grounds except anyone with official business.
-This order unfortunately kept out the workers who had come to re-roof the round house.
 According to H.M.
 Stanley, noted journalist for Harper’s Weekly, Asbury commanded the fort with orderliness and precision and all activities were carried out strictly to military code.
 He also noted that the officers were “affable to their equals and gracious towards their subordinates.”

 Last updated: February 14, 2024